ragardner/tksheet/docs/DOCUMENTATION.md

 ### **Limitations**

 Some examples of things that are not possible with tksheet:
+- Due to the limitations of the Tkinter Canvas right-to-left (RTL) languages are not supported.
 - Cell merging.
 - Changing font for individual cells.
 - Mouse drag copy cells.